 After filing for bankruptcy earlier this year, the budget-friendly shoe-store chain closed 673 stores.
-Now Payless is searching for a new leader who will help them get creative concerning a strategy for competing with online shoe companies.
-The Kansas-based retailer faces an uncertain future to say the least.
+Now Payless is searching for a new leader who will help it get creative concerning a strategy for competing with online shoe companies.
+The Kansas-based retailer faces an uncertain future, to say the least.

 Next: Crocs faces declining stock.

 Biggest blunder: can’t compete with saturated athleisure market